PerseusArkouda/GameExec/README.md

  - Linux Steam client
  - Proton GE Custom (offers auto install if not found)
  - An already installed Windows game (it's possible also to be able to install games or programs).
+ - CoreCtrl (Optional but recommended for better gaming experience.
+Link below)
  - GameMode (Optional for better gaming experience.
 Link below)
  - wine (Optional required for winetricks)
  - winetricks (Optional for installing additional Windows software)